paologhidoni/fac-application/README.md

 7. I was thinking about adding something a bit more personal and fun to the website, and I found out about the Web Audio Api, started learning more about it and decided to incorporate the drumkit app to interact and 'play' the drums in the browser.

-8. Cleaned up the code as much as possible, minify images and audio files etc..
+8. Cleaned up / refactored the code as much as possible, minifyied images and audio files etc..

-9. Pushed the website to GitHub Pages and keep testing it on as many devices as possible.
+9. Pushed the website to GitHub Pages and kept testing it on as many devices as possible.